-Therefore, we conclude that in our study of the Ewald summation approach to electrostatic energy calculation, the QFT provides saving in computational complexity.
-Comparing the statements in Theorems 1 and 2, we see that if we fix the number of repetitions \(K\) and dimension \(d\), we obtain the algorithm complexity \(\bigO(N\log M)\) for the quantum algorithm versus \(\bigO(N\log N)\) for the classical algorithm.
-We profiled as a function of system size $N$ and compared the computational time for the classical and quantum-classical algorithms in Fig. 4, which shows that the quantum-classical algorithm has an advantage over the classical counterpart when $N$ exceeds $M$.
-To estimate the computational time on a quantum computer $T_{\mathrm{q}}$, we followed the procedure outlined in Ref. \cite{QML_Astrophysics}.
+Therefore, in the Ewald summation approach to electrostatic energy calculation, the QFT provides saving in computational complexity.
+Comparing the statements in Theorems 1 and 2 and taking into account that we assume \(K\) (the number of repetitions) and \(d\) (the system dimension) to be constant, we see that we obtain the algorithm complexity \(\bigO(N\log M)\) for the quantum algorithm versus \(\bigO(N\log N)\) for the classical algorithm.
+We profiled the computational time for the classical and quantum-classical algorithms in Fig. 4, which shows that the quantum-classical algorithm has an advantage over the classical counterpart when $\log N$ exceeds $\log M$.
+To estimate the computational time on a quantum computer $T_{\mathrm{q}}$, we followed the procedure outlined in Ref~\cite{QML_Astrophysics}.
 We used a quantum computer emulator for which the computational time is $T_{\mathrm{em}}$.
-The quantum computational time is given by the ratio, $T_{\mathrm{q}} = T_{\mathrm{em}} t_{\mathrm{q,1}} / t_{\mathrm{em,1}}$, where $t_{\mathrm{em,1}}$ is the time for single gate simulation on the emulator, and $t_{\mathrm{q,1}}$ = 50 ns is the time for single gate execution on a quantum computer (IQM reports $20$--$40$ ns)\cite{IQM}.
+The quantum computational time is given by $T_{\mathrm{q}} = T_{\mathrm{em}} t_{\mathrm{q,1}} / t_{\mathrm{em,1}}$, where $t_{\mathrm{em,1}}$ is the time for single gate calculation on the emulator, and $t_{\mathrm{q,1}}$ = 50 ns is the time for single gate execution on a quantum computer (IQM reports $20$--$40$ ns)\cite{IQM}.